undkonsorten/eventmgmt/README.md

 * Get the extensions **Addressmgmt and Eventmgmt** from the TYPO3 extension manager, Composer or clone it from GitHub
 * **Dependencies**: Addressmgmt

-### TYPO3 Extension Manager

-The Extension Manager provides the following settings for the Eventmgmt extension:
- * Uid of display category [basic.displayCategory]
- * Uid of normal categories [basic.normalCategory]
- * IRRE for registration link [basic.inlineForRegister] (if not set you could forward to your contact form)
- * Use FeUser as person relation [basic.feUserAsRelation] (instead of Adressmgmt, needed for frontend editing of events)
- * Deactivate automatically tinymcE JS loading [basic.deactivateTinyMceJs] (tinymcE is only need for frontend editing for events with RTE)

 ### Setting up your first events

 To set up the first events create in a SysFolder